kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 -  *Schema Access Classes* to get runtime type information,

--  *Stor­age Layout Classes* for handling the storage structure, and
+-  *Storage Layout Classes* for handling the storage structure, and

 -  *Error Classes* for error handling.